seppmail/SEPPmail365cloud/README.md

 Get-SC365Setup
 ```

-This will list Connectors and Transport Rules of your tenant.
+This will list connectors and transport rules of your tenant.

 ## Remove SEPPmail.cloud integration